Vietnam.vn - Nền tảng quảng bá Việt Nam

 ILLUSTRATION: DAO NGOC THACH

-There was a friend who missed several pages in her biology notes.
-When the teacher checked, he discovered that she had been following a schedule of extra classes all morning and didn't finish her notes until late at night when she got home.
+There was a friend of mine who missed several pages in her biology notes.
+When the teacher checked her notes, she discovered that she had been following a schedule of extra classes all morning and came home late at night without finishing her notes.
 She had to secretly take them out to do homework for one subject during another subject's class.

 Parents face their children's scores with a harsh look